mdcryptonfts/waxfusion/README.md

 The `dapp.fusion` and `pol.fusion` contracts are the ones that contain the unit tests, as they are the only contracts that act as "managers" and directly execute actions. `token.fusion` and `cpu.fusion` are just secondary contracts that get managed by the main 2 contracts, so their test cases are covered in the `dapp.fusion` and `pol.fusion` tests.

 It's also important to note that a couple of things are commented out for production.
 To run the unit tests, certain functions/actions need to be uncommented.

+---

+## Unit Test Instructions

+---

+### dapp.fusion

+- `inittop21` action in `dapp.fusion/fusion.entry.cpp` needs the production version commented out, and the unit testing version uncommented.

+---

+### pol.fusion

+- `#define DEBUG true` needs to be uncommented in `pol.fusion/polcontract.hpp`

+- `eosio::requestwax` notification handler needs to be uncommented in `pol.fusion/polcontract.hpp`

+- `receive_system_request` needs to be uncommented in `pol.fusion/on_notify.cpp`

+- search for `DEBUG` in `pol.fusion/on_nofify.cpp` and uncomment the line where it's found

+---

 Documentation for the WaxFusion contracts can be founds at [docs.waxfusion.io](https://docs.waxfusion.io).